Coronavirus Disease 2019 (COVID-19) FAQs

 Q: Will there be any changes in the requirement that CTE program advisory committees meet twice per year?

-The ICCB advises that advisory committee meetings be postponed until social distancing is no longer necessary or that they be rescheduled in a virtual format.
+ICCB advises that advisory committee meetings be postponed until social distancing is no longer necessary or that they be rescheduled in a virtual format.
 The expediency of when advisory committees meet will depend on the needs of the individual program.
 Advisory committees for CTE programs are required to meet annually.

 Innovative Bridge and Transition (IBT) Grants